Jcssss/CoolHorseGame/README.md

 # CoolHorseGame
-An interactive web browser game designed for my Computer Science 11 Final Project

-Run the file horseTest.html in order to play the game.
+A web browser game designed using Javascript and HTML Canvas.
+All art and code was designed, written, and created by myself.

+# Purpose/Motivation
+For my Computer Science 11 Final Project, I was tasked to design a game with one restriction: The game had to feature a horse.